King of New York: Filming

-King of New York was released on a 2-Disc Special Edition DVD on April 20, 2004.
-The film was released on Blu-ray on October 23, 2007.
+The film initially received an X rating from the MPAA, but was reduced to an R after an appeal.

 Reception

-Critical response

-The film holds a 70% approval rating on Rotten Tomatoes, based on 30 reviews.
-The website's consensus reads, "King of New York covers familiar narrative ground with impressive style -- and leaves plenty of room for its talented cast to deliver gripping performances."
-On Metacritic the film has a score of 66% based on reviews from 20 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the film has an approval rating of 74% based on 31 reviews, with an average rating of 6.4/10.
+The website's critics consensus reads, "King of New York covers familiar narrative ground with impressive style—and leaves plenty of room for its talented cast to deliver gripping performances."
+On Metacritic the film has a weighted average score of 66 out of 100 based on 20 critics, indicating "generally favorable" reviews.